Ho Chi Minh to Angkor Wat Cycle

 Overnight: Hung Cuong Hotel or similar

-Day 7 : Boat To Phnom Penh, Cambodia
+Day 7 : Boat to Phnom Penh, Cambodia

 Accommodation Name: Ohana Hotel or similar